ErpNetDocs/tech/advanced/user-calculated-attributes/Q&A/HowToCheckIfACustomPropertyHasValue.md

+#### Property Type is 'Text'

-**If the Property Type of the particular custom property is 'Text' use the following expressions:**
+If the Property Type of the particular custom property is 'Text' use the following expressions:

 ```
 10: IIF EXP:20 CONST:'null' CONST:'not null'